House and Senate lawmakers begin efforts to rework Paycheck Protection Program so businesses can have more flexibility

 “This is simply applying some much-needed bipartisan fixes to a program that had great intentions but is failing millions of businesses and many more millions of business owners,” Phillips said.

-Roy said in an interview Wednesday that he’s spoken with business owners in his district who’ve struggled with the terms of the Paycheck Protection Program loans, or in some cases have not applied for the loans at all out of concern over the strings that are attached.
+Roy said in an interview Wednesday that he has spoken with business owners in his district who have struggled with the terms of the Paycheck Protection Program loans, or in some cases have not applied for the loans at all out of concern over the strings that are attached.
 Roy said Congress needs to take action to help these businesses survive.

 “I can’t stress enough how informed I’ve been over the last five to six weeks by the boots on the ground, small businesses, that have been getting absolutely decimated,” Roy said.
-“We passed legislation, it had some upsides it had some downsides, let’s make some tweaks to make it work better.”
+“We passed legislation.
+It had some upsides; it had some downsides.
+Let’s make some tweaks to make it work better.”

-Sen. Benjamin Cardin (D-Md.), top Democrat on the Small Business Committee, welcomed the House bill and said he hoped to see the Senate act quickly to make similar changes and reach agreement with the House and administration.
+Sen. Ben Cardin (D-Md.), the ranking Democrat on the Small Business Committee, welcomed the House bill and said he hopes to see the Senate act quickly to make similar changes and reach agreement with the House and administration.

 “It was bipartisan from the beginning.
 We need to do that again,” Cardin said on the Senate floor.